puziro/microbit_ssd1306/README.rst

 This library allows the micro:bit to control the typical low cost 0,96" OLED display sold in Amazon and eBay connected to the default I2C pins of the micro:bit.
 Some sort of breakout is required.
 Note that the Kitronik breakout does not have pre-soldered the I2C pins and you will need to attach some headers to access the I2C pins.

-You should connect the deviceâ€™s SCL pin to micro:bit pin 19, and the deviceâ€™s SDA pin to micro:bit pin 20.
-You also must connect the deviceâ€™s ground to the micro:bit ground (pin GND).
+You should connect the deviceçª¶å†± SCL pin to micro:bit pin 19, and the deviceçª¶å†± SDA pin to micro:bit pin 20.
+You also must connect the deviceçª¶å†± ground to the micro:bit ground (pin GND).

 Due to the low memory of the micro:bit, all functions except for show_bitmap, work in zoom mode, so the effective screen resolution is 64x32 dots of 4x4 pixels of size.